Varsha-Pathinti/Financial-Analysis-Portfolio/README.md

-# 📊 FP&A Portfolio: Financial Modeling & BI Dashboards (Synthetic Dataset)
+# 📊 FP&A Portfolio: Financial Modeling & BI Dashboards
 This portfolio showcases my financial modeling and business intelligence skills using a synthetic dataset that simulates multi-year financial activity.
 The project includes dynamic dashboards, reconciled financial statements, and strategic insights — all built in Excel and Power BI.

 **🧠 Project Overview**